Wanna learn surfing?

-I'm coming out of years of illness that prevented me from enjoying life and working.
-Now I'm back on track to do what I want to do.
+I'm coming out of a decade of illness that prevented me from enjoying life and working.
 I'm starting a business because the 9 to 5 is not my way of life.

 I am a member of the centrist party "Le Mouvement Démocrate".
 I have been involved in several elections:

-I also take action by buying organic food, avoiding red meat and being a minimalist.
+I also take action by buying organic food, avoiding meat and being a minimalist.

 I'm curious about libertarian ideas: the night-watchman state (aka minarchy) and anarcho-capitalism: What is the right amount of government power?
 I want much less regulation and more freedom for individuals and markets.